BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 - Replay draws
 - Log in and manage account

-Optionally you may enable complete Log in and self-service account management.
+Optionally you may enable complete Login and self-service account management.

 # Sell via Canvassers and at Events

 Canvassers can sign customers up directly from any smart device, including phones and tablets.
-The Sales Agent application can be accessed from any smartphone and can help you track your agents activity and sales efforts in real time.
+The Sales Agent application can be accessed from any smartphone and can help you track your agents' activity and sales efforts in real-time.

-Alternatively you can use an All-in-one POS, perfectly suited for mobile ticket sellers than need to sell, print and scan tickets.
+Alternatively, you can use an All-in-one POS, ideally suited for mobile ticket sellers than need to sell, print and scan tickets.

 ![sales-agent-admin.png](/sales-agent-admin.png)